Occupational and Environmental Health

 Academic vs. community positions

 The decision between community, academic, or government positions depends on your individual career aspirations.
 Those who enjoy research and education tend to gravitate towards academia.
-Some people enjoy health policy and tend towards government careers.
+Some people enjoy health policy and lean toward government careers.
 Others seek out jobs working for industry or private sectors.

 IN-DEPTH FELLOWSHIP INFORMATION